|Length||15.3km / 9.5 miles|

 Rhossili is a truly stunning beach, regularly on best in the world lists

-This easy walk starts in Rhosilli, a small village at the south west end of the Gower Peninsular, and climbs Rhossili Down (a treeless hill) behind the beach for a ridge walk parallel to, but above, the beach to Llangennith (pub).
-The route back is along the beach itself.
+This easy walk starts in Rhosilli, a small village at the south west end of the Gower Peninsular, and climbs Rhossili Down (a treeless hill) behind the beach for a long ridge walk parallel to, but above, the amazing beach, with views back over Gower, and across to Pembrokeshire.
+At the far end of the ridge, descend to Llangennith (pub) and caravan park (cafe).
+The route back is along the beach itself (easy over firm sand).

-Tea is on the terrace of a pub with a truly stunning view.
+Tea is on the terrace of a pub on a cliff edge, with a truly stunning view overlooking the beach.

 Times for Burry Port.
 Corrected for BST if appropriate.
 Contains ADMIRALTY® tidal data: © Crown Copyright and database right.

 Rhossili is a small village in a superb location at the southern end of Rhossili beach - the beach is regularlly on 'best in the world' lists.
 Behind the beach is a down (grassy hill).
 Beyond the village is a headland and the Worms Head islands.

 Eat: The Worms Head Hotel, thewormshead.co.uk - OK bar food, £4 pints, has a terrace with an absolutley stunning view of the bay.
 Probably the best view of any pub in the country!
 There's a tea room next door.

 By Bus: Year round bus from Swansea.
 Buy a bus pass.
 About 1 hour.
 Every 1 to 2 hours.
 Check the times before travelling, especially off season.